hhphu/hhphu-cloud/AWS/AWS Certified Security - Specialty/Infrastructure Security/README.md

 ### VPC Components
 A VPC is composed of Regions, Availability Zone (AZ), Internet Gateways, Routers (Route Table), subnets and resources within the subnets.
+- Regions: Physical locations where servers and data centers are
+- Availability Zones (AZ): different data centers within a region.
+These AZs are within 60-mile radius of each other, which ensure the availabilities of services while reducing their latency.
+- Internet Gateway: a component that connects resources within the VPC to the Internet.
+- Router: provides routing to the resources within the VPC so they can communicate with the Internet via the Internet Gateway.
+- Subnets: Segmented networks of the VPC, which can be used for different purposes.

 **Security Groups**:
 - By default, all traffics are denied